highlando/20-shu-mor/index.md

  * Balanced Realizations
  * Balanced Truncation

-## Lesson 6
+## 6 Mathematical Basics of Balanced Truncation

-The 6th lecture will be devoted to the numerous variants of Balanced Truncation.
+1. Screencast with introduction to math basics and explanations of the 3rd exercise sheet on
+  * Gramians of LTI systems,
+  * Transformations, Invariants, and
+  * Balancing of the Gramians.
+2. Please download and solve the [3rd exercise sheet](exiii.pdf).
+3. Screencast with the solutions.

-## Lesson 7
+## 7 Balanced Truncation

+In lecture 7, we will learn about Balanced Truncation which is a powerful model reduction technique for stable LTI systems.

-In lecture 7, we will introduce basic concepts for controller design for LTI that are similar to and that use the same mathematical concepts as Balanced Truncation.
+Also, we will address the approach of LQG-BT which combines controller design and model reduction by Balanced Truncation.

 ## Lesson 8

-The 8th lecture will address the approach of LQG-BT which combines the controller design and the model reduction by Balanced Truncation.

-## Lesson 9

-The 9th lecture contains a discussion and several examples on how the LTI related theory can be extended to so called differential-algebraic equations (DAEs) or descriptor systems.

-## Lesson 10

-Bringing all together, in the last lecture, we will show and explain recent results concerning the control of Navier-Stokes equations by means of low-order controllers.
+In the last lecture, I will showcase how the methods of *Proper Orthogonal Decomposition* (POD) and *Dynamical Mode Decomposition* (DMD) work for the 2D *Burgers equation*.

+Finally, we will wrap up the contents of the course.

 # Little Chinese Dictionary